University of Cape Town F.C.: Stadium

 UCT's home ground is the Kopano Astroturf, located on UCT's Lower Campus in Rosebank, Cape Town.
 The stadium can hold up to 500 spectators at capacity.
 The astroturf is FIFA approved, and was put on standby as a training facility during the 2010 FIFA World Cup due to its ability to withstand wet weather conditions.
-The astroturf was resurfed in July 2018.
+The astroturf was returfed in July 2018.

 The University of Cape Town were host to the 2018 Western Cape Intervarsity Tournament.
 Kopano Astroturf was used for the football fixtures held on Saturday, 28 September, UCT competing with The University of the Western Cape and Stellenbosch University (Maties).

 Clubs such as Hellenic and ASD Cape Town have used the Kopano Astroturf as their home ground in the ABC Motsepe League in the past.

 During the 2013 and 2014 Varsity Football tournaments, UCT played their home games on the Groote Schuur Rugby Field, due to its ability to hold a larger number of spectators.